dji-sdk/Mobile-SDK-Doc/source/android-tutorials/P4MissionsDemo.md

 }
 ~~~

 Here we declare a TextureView(`mVideoSurface` object) to show the live video stream data.
 We use the `video_previewer_surface` id from its layout xml file to create the object.
 This id should be the same as PointingTestActivity and TrackingTestActivity's layout settings.
-Then create the callback variable `mReceivedVideoDataCallBack` to implement the DJICamera's interface methods for receiving video data.
+Then create the callback variable `mReceivedVideoDataListener` to implement the DJICamera's interface methods for receiving video data.

-Moreover, we implement the `initPreviewer()` method as shown below to check product connection status and set the `mReceivedVideoDataCallBack` as the callback of VideoFeeder:
+Moreover, we implement the `initPreviewer()` method as shown below to check product connection status and set the `mReceivedVideoDataListener` as the listener of VideoFeeder:

 ~~~java
 private void initPreviewer() {